bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 Murch: 00:03:25

-There are some people that will not trust other Bitcoins other than using Bitcoin Core.
+There are some people that will not trust other Bitcoin software other than Bitcoin Core.

 Andrew Chow: 00:03:32